gmc-code/PC-Microbit-Extension/docs/data_logging/log_csv_to_microbit.rst

 ----------------------------------------

 | To transfer the "light_readings.csv" file to the computer click on the Files button in Mu editor.
-| Click and drag the file, "light_readings.csv", across to teh right to the mu_code folder on the computer.
+| Click and drag the file on the left, "light_readings.csv", across to the right to "files on your computer" which is the mu_code folder on the computer.
-| The folder will be located at: C:\\Users\\username\\mu_code, depending on the username.
+| The mu_code folder will be located at: C:\\Users\\username\\mu_code, depending on the username.

 .. image:: images/light_readings_file_transfer.png
     :scale: 50 %
     :align: center
     :alt: light_readings_file_transfer

-| The file can then be used to display a chart in excel of in python using plotly or mathplotlib.
+| The file can then be used to display a chart in excel of in python using plotly or matplotlib.

 ----